approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 ![Target Selection](readme-images/target-selection.png)

 The Approov SDK is now included as a dependency in your project.

-This guide assumes you are NOT using bitcode.
-The Approov SDK is also available with bitcode support.
-If you wish to use it read the relevant section in the approov service [documentation](https://github.com/approov/approov-service-urlsession) since you will need to modify the branch from which to obtain the code, in this case you should use branch `2.7.0-bitcode` , to use the bitcode enabled version of the SDK.
-Remember to also use `-bitcode` when using the `approov` admin tools to register your application with the Approov service.

 ## ENSURE THE SHAPES API IS ADDED